 - Dress Up Day – Everyone dresses as a character from a favorite book.

-- Extra Credit Coupons – Upper elementary teachers may find this reward useful.
+- Extra Credit Coupons – Upper elementary kids may find this reward useful.
 Designate a set point value to each extra credit coupon (e.g. an extra 5 or 10 points).